Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Air Force Stats and Trends

-- In games that Air Force totals over 330.4 yards, the team is 3-2 against the spread and 4-2 overall.
+- When Air Force picks up more than 330.4 yards, the team is 3-2 against the spread and 4-2 overall.

 - This year, the Falcons have seven turnovers, three fewer than the Rams have takeaways (10).